obrehmer/deepseek-install/README.md

 ### prerequisites

-You need a Ubuntu > 22 host and root access.
+You need an Ubuntu > 22 host and root access.

 ### Installation